rom4kov/WyldCamp/README.md

 #### Functionalities

-Everyone can view the campgrounds and reviews without signing up or logging in.
+Everyone can view campgrounds and reviews without signing up or logging in.

+Campgrounds can be searched on the main page.

 Users will have to login to edit the campground details or any comments.